jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

       name:
           jupyter/scipy-notebook

 We haven't specified a ``tag`` for our Docker image!
-This is required in JupyterHub and not specifying a tag will cause the image pull to fail.
+Not specifying a tag will cause it to default to ``v0.4``, which isn't what we want and is causing the pod to fail.

 To fix this, let's add a tag to our ``config.yaml`` file::